 The police jury records items under capital leases as an asset and an obligation in the accompanying financial statements.
-Capital leases at December 31, 2006, are comprised of the following:
+Capital leases at December 31, 2008, are comprised of the following:

-Solid Waste Tax special revenue fund - Lease-purchase agreement for the purchase of a 2001 GMC Sierra truck entered into on April 16, 2001, due in 60 monthly installments of \$551 through March, 2006, with an interest rate of 6.50 percent per annum.
-Lease-purchase agreement for the purchase of a Komatsu Dozer entered into on October 23, 2001, due in 60 monthly installments of \$3,045 through October, 2006, with an interest rate of 4.75 percent per annum.
-Lease-purchase agreement for the purchase of a 2002 GMC dump truck entered into on August 2, 2002, due in 60 monthly installments of \$1,655 through July, 2007, with an interest rate of 5.80 percent per annum.
-Lease-purchase agreement for the purchase of a 2005 Freightliner garbage truck entered into on October 8, 2004, due in 60 monthly installments of \$1,441 through October, 2009, with an interest rate of 3.98 percent per annum.
+Solid Waste Tax special revenue fund - Lease-purchase agreement for the purchase of a 2005 Freightliner garbage truck entered into on October 8, 2004, due in 60 monthly installments of \$1,441 through October, 2009, with an interest rate of 3.98 percent per annum.

+Communications District special revenue fund - Lease-purchase agreement for the purchase of communications equipment entered into on August 23, 2007, due in 60 monthly installments of \$1,736 through August, 2012, with an interest rate of 6.10 percent per annum.

-The following is a summary of future minimum lease payments and bank loans payable, together with the present value of the net minimum lease payments, as of December 31, 2006:
+The following is a summary of future minimum lease payments and bank loans payable, together with the present value of the net minimum lease payments, as of December 31, 2008: